 CA hospital quality ratings for heart care, hip and knee, gall bladder, surgery volume, pneumonia, COPD, stroke, preventing surgical infections & complications, maternity care including c-sections and VBAC, emergency department and patient opinion ratings, readmissions; some mortality/survival rates.
 Dates of data are hard to find (click on the red question marks when at the hospital report).
 When reported, most contain 2017 data.
 Number of cancer cases is for 2014.
 Compare hospitals side by side to find Superior Hospitals.
 Hospitals may be the best in one area but not in another.
 When viewing hospital report, click on View All, or you’ll miss most of the information.
 Cal Hospital Compare is supported by Truven Health Analytics

-Health Information National Trends Survey (HINTS) data from 2008, published by the National Cancer Institute shows that most people (68%) trusted cancer information from a doctor or health care professional, rather than from the Internet (19%).
+Find out how consumers get cancer information.
+Short 2-page summary on the Health Information National Trends Survey (HINTS) data, published by the National Cancer Institute shows that most people (68%) trusted cancer information from a doctor or health care professional, rather than from the Internet (19%).
 Yet regardless of trust factor, more than twice as many people actually used the Internet to search for cancer information, rather than being able to get the info from their health care providers.
-Two-page summary from hints.cancer.gov
+Data from 2008, published 2010, at hints.cancer.gov

 Recommendations from the US Preventive Services Task Force (USPSTF) for more than 100 Screening tests, Preventive Medication, and Counseling activities.
 Individual Consumer Guides for all different types of cancer, obesity, high blood pressure, speech and language disorders, hearing loss, chronic kidney disease, depression, diabetes, abdominal aortic aneurysm, sexually transmitted disease, osteoporosis, and much more.
 Counseling for alcohol misuse, diet and physical activity.
 Updated 2019. the USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
 Updated 2019